claus-codes/tutorials/README.md

 ## About this tutorial
-This tutorial features N lessons each introducing you to new concepts.
-Each lesson is followed by an assignment which asks you to write some code.
+This tutorial features N lessons, each introducing you to new concepts.
+The lesson is followed by an assignment which asks you to write code.

 ### Lesson structure